csvn/ng-esm/README.md

 ## Motivation

-Angular is awesome.
-The module system in Angular 1 when using es2015 import/export statements is... not as awesome.
+AngularJS is awesome.
+The module system in AngularJS when using es2015 import/export statements is... not as awesome.
 It typically results in a lot of extra wiring code and boilerplate which can be tricky to incorporate into a modern modular workflow.

 ```javascript
 //# some.component.js